 It is manifest everywhere in all the ten quarters.

-28. Infinitely small things are as large as large things can be,
+28. Infinitely small things are as large as large things

 For here no external conditions obtain;

 Infinitely large things are as small as small things can be,